 We aim to enhance the health of communities in remote, mountainous regions of the Kyrgyz Republic.
-Our programme improves access to quality health care and services at the local level and advances health promotion with a special focus on women, children and adolescents.
+We improve access to quality health care and services at the local level, and advance health promotion with a special focus on women, children and adolescents.

 AKDN / Thomas Kelly